DV

 What is the difference between GBTC and IBIT?

-GBTC (Grayscale Bitcoin Trust ETF) tracks — with a bitcoin strategy, while IBIT (iShares Bitcoin Trust ETF) tracks Bitcoin with a crypto approach.
-They are issued by Grayscale Investments and BlackRock respectively.
+GBTC (Grayscale Bitcoin Trust ETF) is an ETF, while IBIT (iShares Bitcoin Trust ETF) tracks Bitcoin with a crypto approach.
+They are issued by Grayscale Investments and iShares respectively.

 Can I hold both GBTC and IBIT?